"

 Figure 20.27.
 Cloud Gate in Chicago / Photo Credit: GPA Photo Archive, U.S. Department of State, CC BY-SA 2.0

-Stainless steel can be found in many places, including in pop culture.
-The stainless steel car, the DeLorean (Figure 20.28), with its gull wing style doors, was an icon in the Back to the Future movies of the 1980’s and 1990’s.
-These cars are rare and a collectors item.
+tainless steel can be found in pop culture, too.
+For instance, a stainless steel car called the DeLorean (Figure 20.28), with its gull-wing-style doors, was an icon in the Back to the Future movies of the 1980s and 1990s.
+These cars are now rare and a collector’s item.

 A silver car made of stainless steel with a long, boxy hood and a driver’s side door open.
 The door opens from a hinge at the top of the car so that it looks like a wing rising above the top of the car.